Explosiontime202/CSCG-25-Writeups/kellerspeicher.md

 To achieve arbitrary read and write, we need to manage to allocate the side chunk stack into that the memory region where the main stack `elements` pointer points to.
 From there, we can leak the side stack `elements` pointer by popping bytes from and overwrite it by pushing bytes to the main stack.
 To write to the chosen memory location, we can push to the side stack.

 To achieve RCE, we first overwrite the pointer guard in the thread-local storage (TLS) with zero, which is at a constant offset from the mmapped GC heap region.
 Then we overwrite the first exit function with with `fn=system` and `arg="/bin/sh"`.
-Because we now the pointer guard, we can mangle the function pointer and successfully get a shell by quitting the program.
+Because we know the pointer guard, we can mangle the function pointer and successfully get a shell by quitting the program.

 If you know, how gaining RCE via exit functions work you can skip the following paragraph.

 ## RCE via __exit_funcs - details

 Before the program exits, oftentimes some code has to run in order to perform some cleanup.
-Those can be installed by using the [`atexit`](https://man7.org/linux/man-pages/man3/atexit.3.html) function in `C`.
-Those are stored in `exit_function_list` inside the glibc.
+Those can be registered by using the [`atexit`](https://man7.org/linux/man-pages/man3/atexit.3.html) function in `C`.
+Those are stored in `struct exit_function_list` inside the glibc.
 The relevant definitions from [`exit.h`](https://elixir.bootlin.com/glibc/glibc-2.39.9000/source/stdlib/exit.h#L25) can be found below.

 ```C
 enum